MUDE-2025/PA1.5/README.md

 # Programming assignment 1.5 Git Happens

 You can preview this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/PA1.5/README.html.
-You can obtain your personal repository for submission on: TBD
+You can obtain your personal repository for submission on: https://classroom.github.com/a/WnXRM5Fn

 Before you can start this assignment, read the theory pages in the book:
 - [Branching and merging](https://mude.citg.tudelft.nl/book/2025/_git/github.com_TeachBooks_learn-programming/mude-2025/book/workflows/git/branch_merge.html)